Oduo24/portfolio/index.md

-# 🔐 Integrated Security Solution Designs Portfolio
+# 🔐 Integrated Security Solution Designs

 Welcome to my portfolio of **Integrated Security System Designs**.
 Here I demonstrate my approach to creating **scalable, reliable, and secure solutions** for modern facilities.
 From Design, Optimization, Creation of BoQ, Costing and Implementation.